deskpro/deskproapps-boilerplate-react/docs/basics/development-build-tools-sdks.md

 - [DeskPRO Apps Tool](#deskpro-apps-tool)
 - [The React SDK](#the-react-sdk)

+# Technology stack

+We recommend using [React](https://facebook.github.io/react/) for your apps and for this reason this guide will start by presenting a project structure suitable for using React.

+Other technologies we use are [Webpack](https://webpack.js.org/) for bundling, [Babel](https://babeljs.io/) for compiling and [Jest](https://facebook.github.io/jest/) for testing.

+We have conveniently incorporated Webpack, Babel and Jest into our build tool, [Deskpro Apps Tool](https://github.com/deskpro/deskproapps-dpat) so there's no setup required and you can focus on building the application using the best of the latest technology.

-When developing a new application, it is best to use the development server that comes with [Deskpro Apps Tool](https://github.com/deskpro/deskproapps-dpat).
+We have also bundled a development server with [Deskpro Apps Tool](https://github.com/deskpro/deskproapps-dpat).
 If you have cloned the [Deskpro Apps Boilerplate]](https://github.com/deskpro/deskproapps-boilerplate-react), you can start it with the following command:

     npm run dev

 The development server takes care of all the compilation details and you can can use the latest ES6 syntax out-of-the-box.
-It will also watch your files for any changes and handle the compilation for you.
+It will also watch your files for any changes and handle the compilation for you, dramatically reducing the development timed

-We recommend using [React](https://facebook.github.io/react/) for your apps and for this reason this guide will start by presenting a project structure suitable for using React

 ## The project structure